 - Refusal to go to daycare or school

 What can I do for children who are between the ages of 1 and 5?

 - Remain patient, comfort the child using words that are understood and especially with affectionate gestures.

-- Use play (dolls, drawing, etc.) to facilitate the expression of feelings.
+- Use play (dolls, action figures, stuffed animals, drawing, etc.) to facilitate the expression of feelings.

-- Explain the situation in easy-to-understand ways such as: “Coronavirus is a bit like the flu that dad had the other day.
+- Explain the situation in easy-to-understand ways such as: “The coronavirus can make people very sick, like dad was the other day.
 To avoid getting sick, you can wash your hands often, just like mom and dad.”

 - Instruct your child about hygienic practices.

 What can I do for children who are between the ages of 6 and 12?

 - If your child expresses fear, do not mock but say it is normal to be afraid and that it happens to you too.

 - Use easy-to-understand words such as “The coronavirus can make people very sick; a pandemic is when many people get sick at the same time in many countries.”